Aurasphere/educational/java/string-pool/README.md

 ##String interning
 Before instantiating a new String, the JVM checks that this isn't already on the String pool, a memory area used for storing them.
 If the String is not there, a new String is created and a new reference to the String is returned.
 If the String is already there, the already existing reference will be returned.

+<sub>This program was made on July 10, 2015 by Donato Rimenti.</sub>